Rokhaya Diallo: Activity since 2004

-Since 2011, Diallo has hosted Fresh Cultures on the Mouv' (French radio station); she also hosted and co-directed a monthly show Egaux mais pas trop ("Equals but not too much") on LCP.
+Since 2011, Diallo has hosted Fresh Cultures on the Mouv' (French radio station); she also hosted and co-directed a monthly show Égaux mais pas trop ("Equals but not too much") on LCP.

 In March 2014, she published an editorial opinion piece in the weekly review Politis for International Women's Day.

 Journalism

 Press

 Along with other personalities (Audrey Pulvar, Lilian Thuram, Pascal Blanchard...), she is featured in the October 2011 issue of Respect Mag magazine entitled "100% Blacks in France ".
 She has produced several reports for the French press, such as on women in Bahrain and on racism in Tunisia for Les Inrocks, or on the Black Lives Matter movement, which made the front page of the newspaper Libération.

-Rokhaya Diallo also writes articles for the international press: the Washington Post, The Guardian and Al Jazeera.
+Diallo also writes articles for the international press: The Washington Post, The Guardian and Al Jazeera.

 Radio

 She has been a columnist since 2009 on RTL.

-Since 2011, Rokhaya Diallo has been hosting France Culture on Mouv'.
-For a column for the Canal+ channel and for radio le Mouv', she went at the end of September 2011 to the annual meeting of the Black Congressional Caucus in Washington, D.C., a Congressional caucus in the U.S. Congress created at the time of the Black Civil Rights Struggle to bring together black parliamentarians.
+Since 2011, Diallo has been hosting France Culture on Mouv'.
+For a column for the Canal+ channel and for radio le Mouv', she went at the end of September 2011 to the annual meeting of the Black Congressional Caucus in Washington, D.C., a Congressional caucus in the U.S. Congress created at the time of the Black Civil Rights struggle to bring together black parliamentarians.

 In September 2018, she created the podcast Kiffe ta race, with Grace Ly, which was broadcast on the Binge Audio platform.

 Television

 She was a columnist from 2009 to 2013 for Canal+35's La Matinale.

-Between 2011 and 2013, she presents and co-directs 18 issues of the monthly program "Égaux mais pas trop (in English : Equal but not too much)" on LCP, supported by the national agency for social cohesion and equal opportunities.
-The program will be removed from the parliamentary channel's schedule in 201436.
-36 Caroline Fourest writes that Rokhaya Diallo complacently interviewed Dieudonné and Alain Soral in her program Égaux mais pas trop on LCP on August 9, 2012.
+Between 2011 and 2013, she presented and co-directed 18 issues of the monthly programme Égaux mais pas trop (in English: "Equal but not too much") on LCP, supported by the national agency for social cohesion and equal opportunities.
+The programme will be removed from the parliamentary channel's schedule in 201436.
+Caroline Fourest writes that Diallo complacently interviewed Dieudonné and Alain Soral in her programme Égaux mais pas trop on LCP on 9 August 2012.

-From December 6, 2014 to May 31, 2015, she hosts, on Mediapart, six programs in a series called Alter-égaux, devoted to "issues of inequality and equality, race and racism, discrimination and affirmation.
+From 6 December 2014 to 31 May 2015, she hosted, on Mediapart, six programmes in a series called Alter-égaux, devoted to "issues of inequality and equality, race and racism, discrimination and affirmation.
 38 She invites successively: Jean-Loup Amselle; Dominique Sopo; Nadia Geerts; Caroline De Haas; Raphaël Glucksmann; and James Cohenn.